Have you dreamed of owning a Blue Eyed Leucistic Ball Python?

 Mojave Ball Python

-The Mojave Ball Python is an incomplete dominant (otherwise known as co-dominant) mutation of the regular ball python.
+The Mojave Ball Python is an incomplete dominant (co-dominant) mutation of the regular ball python.

 One of the Mojaves defining characteristics is their completely white underbelly.